-An electric arc is an electrical current that is intentionally or unintentionally discharging itself across a gap between two electrodes via a gas, vapor, or air and expending a relatively low voltage across the conductors.
+Put simply, an electrical arc is an electrical current that is intentionally or unintentionally discharging itself across a gap between two electrodes via a gas, vapor, or air and expending a relatively low voltage across the conductors.
 The heat and light produced by this arc is usually intense, and can be used for specific applications, such as arc welding or spotlight illumination.
-Unintended results may include fires, shock hazards, and property damage.
+Unintentional arcs can have devastating consequences, such as: fires, shock hazards, and property damage.

-In 1801, British Chemist and inventor, Sir Humphry Davy, demonstrated an electric arc to his fellows in the London Royal Society, and offered the name, the electric arc.
+In 1801, British Chemist and inventor, Sir Humphry Davy, demonstrated an electrical arc to his fellows in the London Royal Society, and offered the name, the electrical arc.
+These electrical arcs, when uncontained, look like jagged strikes of lightning.
 This demonstration was followed by the further studies of the electrical arc, as illustrated by Russian scientist, Vasily V. Petrov in 1802.
 Further advances in early electrical arc studies produced such industry-important inventions as arc welders.

 Compared to a spark, which is only momentary, an arc discharge is a continuous electrical current that develops so much heat from the charge carrying ions or electrons that it can vaporize or melt anything within the range of the arc.
 An arc can be sustained in either DC or AC electrical circuits, and it needs to include some resistance so that increased current does not go unchecked and completely destroy the actual source of the circuit with its heat and energy draw.

 When harnessed correctly, Electrical arcs can have useful purposes.
 In fact, there are a number of daily tasks all of us do that is thanks to the restricted application of electrical arcs.